LukeFlynn/dotfiles/README.md

 * [Xe/dotfiles](https://github.com/Xe/dotfiles) - inspiring dotfiles, that's for sure.. her playbooks are very nice, I used those as a guide for building mine (since I'm an ansible novice, and too lazy to read the whole docs).

+## Usage

+* See each directory's `README.md` *WIP*

+## Additional Information:

+* I wrote most of this stuff while listening to Toro Y Moi, Grimes, and Crystal Castles.
+* I like cats.
+* I use Debian stable for servers.
+* I also like (most) dogs.
+* I have a profound interest in third wave coffee, the struggle is real.
+* I prefer cats
+* I listen to Khia songs, normally at 1-2 AM.
-*During my time using Fedora, I began to love Gnome 3, a DE I have seriously despised in the past, Fedora has done a simply great job making this distro extremely polished, even for a rolling-release.*
+* During my time using Fedora, I began to love Gnome 3, a DE I have seriously despised in the past, Fedora has done a simply great job making this distro extremely polished, even for a rolling-release.